ohata-toast/RDS/en/db-instance.md

 ### Secure Capacity

-If your storage is running out of capacity due to sudden heavy loads, you can delete the binary log with the ability to free up space in the web console.
+If your data storage is running out of capacity due to sudden heavy loads, you can delete the binary log with the ability to free up space in the web console.
 If you select securing capacity in the Web Console, a pop-up screen will be displayed where you can select the binary log for DB instance.
 Select Binary log and press the **Confirm** button to delete all binary logs generated before the selected binary log.
 Securing Capacity is a feature to temporarily secure capacity.
-If you continue to run out of capacity, you may need to set a storage period for binary logs or expand the size of your storage to match the service load.
+If you continue to run out of capacity, you may need to set a storage period for binary logs or expand the size of your data storage to match the service load.

 > [Note]
 > You can set the storage period for binary logs with the `expire_logs_days` in MySQL 5.7 and later and the `binlog_expire_logs_seconds` parameter in MySQL 5.8 and later.